 It’s one of the most thrilling things to do in San Diego, and you don’t even need to leave the ground.

-18 – Experience life at sea by visiting the USS Midway Museum
+19 – Experience life at sea by visiting the USS Midway Museum

 Discover the most visited floating ship museum in the country and immerse yourself in over 50 years of world history at the same time!

-With over 60 exhibits, a range of short films that give you the chance to relive historic war moments, and hyper-realistic flight simulators, there’s something for everyone on the USS Midway.
+With over 60 exhibits, a range of short films that give you the chance to relive historic war moments and hyper-realistic flight simulators, there’s something for everyone on the USS Midway.

-19 – Ride horses along Imperial Beach
+21 – Ride horses along Imperial Beach

-Pony Land offers a unique and fun horseback riding experience fits for visitors of all ages — it’s the perfect family-friendly activity.
+Have you ever wanted to ride a horse on a beach?
+Pony Land offers a unique and fun horseback riding experience that fits visitors of all ages — it’s the perfect family-friendly activity.

 The rides take place on Imperial Beach on the southern end of the city, the only place in San Diego that allows horseback riding on the beach.

-20 – Come and cheer at Petco Park
+22 – Come and cheer at Petco Park

 Sports fans, this one’s for you!
 Head to Petco Park, home to the San Diego Padres baseball team, and soak in the unique atmosphere of an MBL game.

-Petco Park is regarded as one of the nation’s more impressive venues, offering some of the best sightlines in baseball thanks to the stunning San Diego skyline backdrop.
+Petco Park is regarded as one of the nation’s more impressive venues, offering some of the best sight lines in baseball thanks to the stunning San Diego skyline backdrop.

-21 – Spend an afternoon at the Natural History Museum
+24 – Spend an afternoon at the Natural History Museum

+Journey through time at the San Diego Natural History Museum and learn how life on Earth has evolved through the centuries.
 Home to a variety of intriguing exhibits, the museum is a great place to learn about nature and the environment of not only California but the entire history of civilization.

-22 – Tackle the fairways at Torrey Pines Golf Course
+25 – Tackle the fairways at Torrey Pines Golf Course

 Situated 20 minutes from San Diego downtown, Torrey Pines Golf Course is a 36-hole municipal public course renowned nationwide for its spectacular oceanfront setting.

-It’s not all about the views though: besides the ocean breeze, the course is noted for its highly challenging gameplay.
+It’s not all about the views though — besides the ocean breeze, the course is noted for its highly challenging gameplay.

-24 – Make a splash in San Diego Bay
+27 – Make a splash in San Diego Bay

 Explore San Diego by land and sea without leaving the comfort of your own seat!